ottomen/growth/4-SOLID/DI/SpringBoot-IoC.md

 The IoC container is the heart of Spring Boot, responsible for:

 - Bean Creation: Instantiating objects (beans) defined in your application.
+Bean is the object that is a dependency that is handled by Spring Boot framework.
 - Dependency Injection: Wiring beans together by injecting dependencies.
 - Lifecycle Management: Handling initialization and destruction of beans.